-- Medication Authorization Form (all campers will be required to submit a Medication Authorization Form) - Immunization record (only medical exemptions accepted) - Allergy plan (if your child has a life-threatening allergy) - At Sea Adventures we only permit lifesaving medications.
-Epi Pen's and Asthma inhalers.
-All medications must be self-carry and administered.
-Our trained staff are able to assist campers when needed.
+- Medication Authorization Form (all campers will be required to submit a Medication Authorization Form) - Immunization record (only medical exemptions accepted) - Allergy plan (if your child has a life-threatening allergy)

 To upload the Medication Authorization Forms, log into your Peconic Dunes account, select additional options then document center.
 Uploading forms is the same process as attaching a file to an email...
 It's easy!